mohsenmalmir/DeepLearningStack/README.md

 ```

 #Tutorials
 AlexNet shows how to create a simple convnet.
+Navigate into *Tutorials/AlexNet/*, this folder contains *AlexNet.xml* which is the definition of the deep net.
+Different layers are defined and connected to each to form the computation graph of the network.